 However, because lightning is an extremely powerful electrical discharge, when it strikes the earth’s surface instead of traveling across the sky, it may do significant damage.
 This damage can vary from the loss of architectural features or the ignition of flames to physical or animal injury and can even result in death when a direct lightning strike occurs.

 When we talk about thunder, we are talking about the sound created by lightning as it travels.
-When the energy in the form of plasma that makes up lightning travels (either in the sky or upon collision with the surface), it displaces the air around it at great speed, producing a rapid and violent sound that we name thunder.
+When the energy in the form of plasma that makes up lightning travels (either in the sky or upon collision with the surface), it displaces the air around it at a great speed, producing a rapid and violent sound that we name thunder.

 As a result, lightning and thunder always occur at the same moment since lightning causes thunder.
 Thunder, on the other hand, is absolutely harmless because it is simply a highly powerful sound that can only be used to terrify humans and animals.